rnimisha/flavor-combination-graph/README.md

-# 🍽️ Ingredient Pairing and Substitution Recommender
+# 𓌉◯𓇋 Ingredient Pairing and Substitution Recommender

 The project provides a recommendation system for food ingredients, offering both pairing suggestions (what ingredients go well together) and substitution recommendations (similar ingredients that can replace each other in recipes).

-## Features
+## Features ‧₊˚ ⋅ 𓐐𓎩 ‧₊˚ ⋅

 ### Ingredient Pairing Recommendations